 I have a five-year master's degree in Law from the University of Messina (2012) and a PhD in Public International Law from the University of Rome ‘Sapienza’ (2016).

-I am presently PostDoc Research Fellow of Public International Law and Visiting Lecturer at the School of Law of the University of Westminster.
+I am presently Lecturer in International Law at the School of Law of the University of Westminster.
 In the past, I lectured on Public International Law, International Humanitarian Law, International Litigation before the ICJ, and EU Law at the University of Messina, for the Italian Ministry of Defence and for the Italian Red Cross.

 I have published widely in the field of public international law, including jus ad bellum, international humanitarian law, and international criminal law.
 My monograph on The Use of Armed Force in Occupied Territory was published by Cambridge University Press in 2018.
 My articles appeared or are forthcoming in important peer-reviewed journals, including The Journal of International Criminal Justice, The Journal of Conflict & Security Law, The Melbourne Journal of International Law, The Netherlands International Law Review, Questions of International Law, the Zeitschrift für ausländisches öffentliches Recht und Völkerrecht, The German Yearbook of International Law, The Polish Yearbook of International Law, Rivista di diritto internazionale, the Anuario español de derecho internacional, as well as in several prestigious edited books.

 I have presented my scholarship at a number of important international conferences hosted, inter alia, by Leiden University, the University of Cambridge, the University of Exeter, the University of Nottingham, the Max Planck Society, the Naval War College of Newport, the University of Westminster, the University of Genoa, the University of Turin, the University of Parma, and the University of Messina.

 I have organised several high-profile conferences and seminar series at the University of Westminster and the University of Messina.

 I am a member of the Italian Society of International and EU Law and of the European Society of International Law.
 I am also the faculty advisor of the ILSA at Westminster Chapter.

-At Westminster Law School I have taught a number of public international law subjects both at undergraduate and postgraduate levels.
+At Westminster Law School I teach a number of public international law subjects both at undergraduate and postgraduate levels.